Board of Estimate of City of New York v. Morris: Opinion of the Court

 The court unanimously declared the New York City Board of Estimate unconstitutional on the grounds that the city's most populous borough (Brooklyn) had no greater effective representation on the board than the city's least populous borough (Staten Island), in violation of the Fourteenth Amendment's Equal Protection Clause pursuant to the Court's 1964 "one man, one vote" decision (Reynolds v.
 Sims).
-The Board was disestablished.

 The case was argued on December 7, 1988, and decided on March 22, 1989.
 Justice Byron White delivered the Court's opinion.

+Following the ruling, a commission was set up to revise the New York City Charter, which proposed a revised frame of government which abolished the Board and made the New York City Council the unicameral municipal legislature.
+This proposal (which also involved substantial reorganization of other parts of the city government) was accepted by 55% of city voters in a referendum held at the 1989 municipal election, and the Board ceased to exist on August 31, 1990.